 Inspired by theses crosses and by the Year of Mercy, Catholics across the country wrote messages of hope and welcome for refugees.
 So far, CAFOD have received over 30,000 messages.
 We are now looking for places to display these messages and ways of distributing them to refugees.
 Can you help?

 If your parish is hosting refugees or working with them could you help distribute the messages to refugees and asylum seekers to make them feel welcome?

-We also now have banners that have selected messages printed in English, Spanish, French and Arabic and can be displayed indoors or outdoors.
+Alternatively, could you display a banner of messages?
+Cafod can supply banners that have selected messages printed in English, Spanish, French and Arabic which can be displayed indoors or outdoors.
 If you have a community space or information centre for refugees, this could be a perfect way to welcome them.

-The messages have been written from members of the Catholic community all over England and Wales, of all ages and backgrounds.
-If you are interested in helping us share these messages, please contact Libby Abbott, CAFOD Campaigns Officer – firstname.lastname@example.org
+If you are interested in helping CAFOD share these messages, please contact Libby Abbott, CAFOD Campaigns Officer – firstname.lastname@example.org

 “The stranger who resides with you shall be to you as the native among you, and you shall love him as yourself”.